Ye (album): Background and recording

 In May 2017, news began to surface that West was working on his new album "on top of a mountain in Wyoming" in seclusion.
 In March 2018, similar reports had emerged through various artists, including West himself, who was being spotted in Jackson Hole, Wyoming, with a release date being expected for either 2018 or 2019 at the time.
-A number of other artists were pictured or rumored, including Kid Cudi, Nas, King Louie, Pi'erre Bourne, ASAP Bari, Wheezy, The-Dream, Travis Scott and The World Famous Tony Williams.
-In April 2018, West met with Rick Rubin, who is the executive producer on West's previous two studio albums, Yeezus (2013) and The Life of Pablo.
+A number of other artists were pictured or rumored, including Kid Cudi, Nas, King Louie, Pi'erre Bourne, ASAP Bari, Wheezy, The-Dream, Travis Scott and the World Famous Tony Williams.
+In April 2018, West met with Rick Rubin, who had executive produced West's previous two studio albums, Yeezus (2013) and The Life of Pablo.
 The meeting occurred at West's office in Calabasas, following on from him recording in Wyoming, having bought a property in the latter named Monster Lake Ranch for recording and renamed it West Lake Ranch.
 That same month, West previewed the album for radio host Charlamagne tha God.
 West announced the album's planned release date of June 1, 2018, on April 19, simultaneously revealing it to include seven tracks.
 On April 28, 2018, West tweeted out a text conversation between him and Wes Lang.
 The text conversation included West showing the initial cover for the album, and an explanation of its concept, followed by him asking for help naming the album.
-Lang replied, "LOVE EVERYONE," to which West replied "I love that."
-The presented cover art showed plastic surgeon Jan Adams who performed a liposuction and mammoplasty operation on West's mother, Donda West, which led to complications and eventually her death a day after.
-Within the texts, Kanye West explained that he wanted to "forgive and stop hating," implying that West was ready to forgive the plastic surgeon for the situation regarding his mother's death.
-On April 30, Adams responded to the news of the cover in the form of an open letter, asking West to "cease and desist using my photo or any image of me to promote your album or any of your work," while noting his willingness to sit down with West for a face to face conversation.
+Lang replied, "LOVE EVERYONE", to which West replied "I love that".
+The presented cover art showed plastic surgeon Jan Adams who performed a liposuction and mammoplasty operation on West's mother, Donda, which led to complications and eventually her death a day after.
+Within the texts, West explained that he wanted to "forgive and stop hating".
+On April 30, Adams responded to the news of the cover in the form of an open letter, asking West to "cease and desist using my photo or any image of me to promote your album or any of your work" while noting his willingness to sit down with West for a face to face conversation.
 West responded to the letter on his Twitter saying, "This is amazing.
 Thank you so much for this connection brother.
-I can't wait to sit with you and start healing."
+I can't wait to sit with you and start healing".